The Monopoly jail rules are some of the most confusing in the game. That’s why you’re here, right?

-To clear up any doubts, this article explains the official Monopoly jail rules including when you must go to jail, what happens when you’re in jail, and how to get out.
+To clear up any doubts, this article explains the official Monopoly jail rules including:

 I’ve also listed some unofficial ‘house rules’ that you can try if you fancy a change the next time you play.